cheomanigua/webdevdocs/content/git.md

 `$ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`

-3. Start the ssh-agent in the background:
+3. (Optional) Start the ssh-agent in the background:

 `eval "$(ssh-agent -s)"`

-4. Add key to ssh-agent:
+4. (Optional) Add key to ssh-agent:

 `$ ssh-add ~/.ssh/id_rsa`

+**Note**: Steps 3 and 4 are optional, because the **ssh-agent** is used to store passphrase if you choose to create a passphrase while creating the SSH key.
+This way you only need to enter the passphrase once.

 #### Adding a new SSH key to your GitHub account